lgalke/al-folio/_pages/about.md

 social: true
 ---

-I am a PhD student at [Kiel University](https://www.uni-kiel.de/en) since 2017.
-I work part-time at Kiel University and part-time at [ZBW -- Leibniz Information Centre for Economics](https://zbw.eu).
-Before, I received both my bachelor's (2013) and master's degree (2017) in computer science from Kiel University.
-My research interests comprise machine learning and natural language processing.
+I am a second-year PhD student advised by [Ansgar Scherp](http://ansgarscherp.net).
+I work part-time at [Kiel University](https://www.uni-kiel.de/en) and part-time at [ZBW -- Leibniz Information Centre for Economics](https://zbw.eu).
+In my spare time, I contribute to the [MTank](http://www.themtank.org/) to use AI to make AI research more accessible.
+My research interests reside in machine learning and natural language processing.
+In particular, neural networks, autoencoders, and self-supervised learning spark joy.